'This school is committed to safeguarding and promoting the wellbeing of all children, and expects our staff and volunteers to share this commitment'

 In the Foundation Stage (Nursery and Reception) we plan from the Early Years Foundation Stage framework using the Development Matters document.
 The learning is then translated into themes and topics throughout the year.

 We follow the New National Curriculum for England in Key Stages 1 and 2 and embed this within topics and themes across the school.
-English and Maths teaching is a priority focus and these lessons are taught discretely then further developed through other curriculum subjects in topics.
+English, Reading, Maths and science teaching is a priority focus and these lessons are taught discretely then further developed through other curriculum subjects in topics.
 Topic overview grids for each year group are included in the documents below for each Key Stage.
+Long term and Medium term overviews for each year group are available upon request.

 What our pupils say